Pupil Premium Plus

 The Virtual School Head should ensure there are arrangements in place to discuss how the child will benefit from Pupil Premium Plus funding with the Designated Teacher in the child’s education setting.

-No decisions about using the Pupil Premium Plus should be taken outside of the PEP meeting as the Virtual School can reserve the right to refuse payment.
-We have updated our Pupil Premium Guidelines for 2017/18 which can be found here
+No decisions about using the Pupil Premium Plus should be taken outside of the PEP meeting or without VSH consent, as the Virtual School can reserve the right to refuse payment.
+We have updated our Pupil Premium Guidelines for 2021-2022 which can be found on the right hand sidehere

 Early Years Pupil Premium (EYPP)